t2trg/security-setup-iot-devices/draft-irtf-t2trg-secure-bootstrapping.md

 ## Open Mobile Alliance (OMA) Lightweight M2M (LwM2M)

-The OMA LwM2M specification {{oma}} defines an architecture where a new device (LwM2M client) contacts a Bootstrap-server which is responsible for "provisioning" essential information such as credentials.
-After receiving this essential information, the LwM2M client device "registers" itself with one or more LwM2M Servers which will manage the device during its lifecycle.
+The OMA LwM2M specification {{oma}} defines an architecture where a new device (LwM2M client) contacts a Bootstrap-server which is responsible for provisioning essential information such as credentials.
+After receiving this essential information, the LwM2M client device registers itself with one or more LwM2M Servers which will manage the device during its lifecycle.
 The current standard defines the following four bootstrapping modes:

 * Factory Bootstrap: An IoT device in this case is configured with all the necessary bootstrap information during manufacturing and prior to its deployment.